 How to Get Around the UK

 Well, this one should be pretty obvious!
 I’m going to suggest a rental car of course.
 This itinerary is really only do-able if you drive yourself.
-As I said at the start of the post, we’re big fans of Auto Europe for helping get the best deal on a car – they search all the major providers to find you the best price, and will match or beat any other quote you find.

-Just be aware that on a trip like this, where you pick up and drop off the car at different locations, you can incur a one way surcharge.
+We’re big fans of Enterprise when it comes to car rental.
+Especially on a on a trip like this, where you pick up and drop off the car at different locations, you can incur a one way surcharge.

 When To Visit the UK